-Baby’s due date is nearing, and as excited as parents are to meet their little one, there’s still plenty of work to do.
-And among the long checklist that includes setting up the nursery and satisfying that “nesting” feeling, there’s a key bag that needs to be packed, filled with all the items the expecting parent needs when they head to the hospital.
+Baby’s due date is nearing, and as excited as parents are to meet their little one, there’s still plenty to do.
+And among the long checklist that includes setting up the nursery and satisfying that “nesting” feeling, there’s a key bag that needs to be packed, filled with all the personal care items the expecting parent needs when they head to the hospital.

-But it’s not just the pregnant person who needs a go bag—whoever’s accompanying them to the hospital, whether that’s a friend, a partner, or the dad-to-be – needs one of their own, too.
+But it’s not just the pregnant person who needs a go bag—whoever’s accompanying them to the hospital room, whether that’s a friend, a partner, or the dad-to-be – needs one of their own, too.

 The last thing anyone wants to do when it’s time to head to the hospital is to scramble to pack a bag.
-Packing your go bag ahead of time ensures you’re fully prepared when your partner tells you it’s time to go.
-Advanced prep ensures your hospital essentials kit is complete and prepared for what may come—you won’t be left wondering why you only packed toothpaste, but forgot your toothbrush.
+Packing your go bag and coming up with a hospital packing list beforehand ensures you’re fully prepared when your partner tells you it’s time to go.
+Advanced prep ensures your hospital bag essentials kit is complete and prepared for what may come—you won’t be left wondering why you only packed toothpaste, but forgot your toothbrush.

-To ensure you don’t run into this scenario when the time actually comes, here are 20 items you’ll want to pack in the delivery prep bag well in advance.
+To ensure you don’t run into this scenario when the time actually comes, here are 20 ultimate hospital bag checklist items you’ll want to pack in the delivery prep bag well in advance.

 You might need the extra energy when your partner goes into labor (and so might your partner – just check with your doctor before getting the OK to eat while in early labor).
 Instead of taking multiple trips to the vending machine, pack a few extra energy-boosting and healthy snacks in your bag, such as trail mix, fruit, or protein bars.
 Just make sure to leave the leftover curry at home, or any other overpowering scent that might make your partner (or their hospital roomie) sick.